AMEND09/tsa2025/README.md

 ├── index.css          # Global stylesheets, Tailwind CSS setup
 └── main.tsx           # Entry point of the React application
 ```
-The Django backend code is in the `backend/backend/` directory.
+The Django backend code is located in the `backend/backend/` directory.
 For more details on the overall file structure, refer to [DOCUMENTATION.md](DOCUMENTATION.md).

 ---